awdriggs/arduino-websockets-workshop/README.md

 - Code tested for the Arduino Nano IOT
 - Build the Circuit
 ![circuit](circuit-tester/circuit.png)
-- Test the circuit using the sketch found in [circuit_tester](circuit_tester) folder
+- Test the circuit using the sketch found in [circuit-tester](circuit-tester) folder
 - The examples a wifi connection to connect to the web server.
-Use the sketch in [wifi_tester](wifi_tester) to test your connections
+Use the sketch in [wifi-tester](wifi-tester) to test your connections

 ### Example 1 - Turn on the Lights
 - A button press on an connected arduino will instantly update the button state on the server.